 They also have the proper machinery to dig deep enough to ensure the wall is structurally sound.

-Professional retaining wall contractors in your area also understand how to install the drainage tiles properly, how to ensure the wall is level, and what materials are best (concrete, natural stone, pressure treated wood, railroad ties, etc.).
+Professional retaining wall contractors in your area also understand how to install the drainage tiles properly, how to ensure the wall is level, and what materials are best (concrete, natural stone, pressure-treated wood, railroad ties, etc.).

-F. La Rocca & Sons, Inc. has high specialized skilled contractors to help you with your retaining walls needs.
+F. La Rocca & Sons, Inc. has highly specialized skilled contractors to help you with your retaining walls needs.
 We will give you the expertise you’re looking for.
 A well-crafted retaining wall serves a number of important functions.

 It provides your landscape with a layer of protection against soil erosion and assists in protecting your property from water damage.